Be the first to know

 She paused the plan a few weeks before it was set to take effect in June.

-Hochul announced the daytime toll for automobiles would be reduced from $15 to $9, calling it a 40% reduction that would save daily commuters nearly $1,500 annually.
 The plan is to be implemented by early January, Hochul said.
 The toll will be discounted further after 9 p.m.
-Low-income New Yorkers would get a 50% discount on every toll after the 10th toll of the month under the plan
+Low-income New Yorkers would get a 50% discount on every toll after the 10th toll of the month under the plan.

 Hochul said the new toll structure would be enough to secure $15 billion in funding for the MTA.
-She said the goals of the congestion pricing plan would bring signal system modernization, the Second Avenue subway phase 2 extension, hundreds of new electric buses, accessibility improvements at over 20 stations and upgrades for the Long Island Rail Road and Metro-North.
+She said the goals of the congestion pricing plan would bring signal system modernization, the Second Avenue subway Phase 2 extension, hundreds of new electric buses, accessibility improvements at over 20 stations and upgrades for the Long Island Rail Road and Metro-North.

 She also said it will reduce gridlock and emissions, as well as lead to major environmental improvements in the Bronx.